Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Path-tree optimization (PTO)

 \subsection{Path-tree refinement}

-At this stage, a solution path-tree has already been extracted.
-However, despite asymptotic optimality guarantee, a path-tree may contain unnatural or jerky motions due to the random nature of the random-graph creation.
-While we could increase the number of iterations, this would become costly in terms of runtime.
-To tackle this phenomenon, we add a refinement step, working piecewise: the path-pieces between observation branchings are refined independently using the partial-shortcut method \cite{geraerts2007creating}.
-The branching nodes corresponding to observations are extremities of the path pieces and they form the junctions between path pieces.
-Those nodes are not modified by the refinement procedure.
+Despite asymptotic optimality guarantee, a path-tree may contain unnatural or jerky motions due to the random nature of the random-graph creation.
+While it is possible to increase the number of iterations, this can become costly in terms of runtime.
+To tackle this, we add a refinement step, working piecewise: path-pieces between observation branchings are refined using the partial-shortcut method \cite{geraerts2007creating}.
+Observation nodes connecting path-pieces are not modified by the refinement procedure.